 It’s one way car rental season again!
 It’s what?
-One way car rental season is that magical time in Spring when rental car companies practically give away car rentals because you’re doing them a favor: Getting the cars back up north from Florida.
+One way car rental season is that magical time in Fall when rental car companies practically give away car rentals because you’re doing them a favor: Getting the cars back to Florida from up north.
 You can create an amazing road trip with half the miles and a quarter of the price!
 Travel Hack Traveling Mom Dia Adams has the scoop on how to score a one way car rental deal.

 One-Way Car Rental Deal

-Every April, I look for the sure signs of spring: flowers in bloom, kids growing a mile a minute, and one-way car rental steals.
-The other 10 months a year you pay a mint to pick up a car in one place and drop it off in another.
-But during April and May, car rental deals from Florida to states up north hit rates as low as $5/day.
+Every Spring and Fall, I look for one-way car rental steals.
+Most months of the year you pay a mint to pick up a car in one place and drop it off in another.
+But in fall car rental deals to Florida from states up north hit rates as low as $5/day.
+During April and May it goes in reverse.

 The best part: the companies price all sizes from economy up to full size the same.
 So even with taxes you can get a full size car for less than $70/week.

 Coming from the DC area, I don’t want to do the round trip drive to Florida if I have less than 10 days; we lose too much time en route.
-However I’m happy to fly down with the kids on Thursday morning, pick up my super cheap car at the airport, and tool around Florida till Sunday when we drive home.
+However I’m happy to pick up my super cheap car at home, drive down with the kids on Thursday morning and tool around Florida till Sunday when we fly home.

 This year is an especially good one to road-trip halfway with the cost of fuel so low.
 But act now.
 Gas prices around $2 a gallon may not be around forever.

-Last year, the kids and I MacGyvered a last minute late spring trip to “Disney World without the parks.”
+Last year, the kids and I MacGyvered a last minute late fall trip to “Disney World without the parks.”
 The kids thought I was nuts when I pitched the idea of being so close to the Magic Kingdom and not riding a single ride but agreed to give it a shot.
-We flew down and stayed in Disney Hotels for around $100/night (prices tend to go down after Easter and before Memorial Day).
+We flew down and stayed in Disney Hotels for around $100/night (prices tend to go down after summer and before Christmas week).

 During five jam-packed days, we swam in Disney pools, watched Disney movies on the lawn, oohed and aahed at Wishes fireworks, shared s’mores with Chip and Dale, played Disney mini-golf, traded pins, and tackled the Kitchen Sink sundae at Beaches and Cream.

 As we said “See Ya Real Soon!” for the last time, I asked the kids to rate the trip from a one to 10.
-Eight-year-old Deal Girl gave it an immediate 10.
-At 11, Deal Kid is a bit harder to impress.
+Nine-year-old Deal Girl gave it an immediate 10.
+At 12, Deal Kid was a bit harder to impress.
 After pondering a moment, he settled on 8.5.
 His rationale?
 He docked two points for no rides then gave .5 back when I pointed out that if we had done the parks we would have spent at least 90 minutes a day in line.
 I’ll call it a win!

 We then had a blast driving back in a loaded Dodge Charger.
 I loved the muscle car thrill of 8 cylinders while the kids sang along to Disney radio on XM.
 The price? $8 a day including taxes.